 When you’re creating a video content strategy or a podcast plan, the first thing you do is look at competitors in your space for inspiration.
 You can take the same approach to brand crisis management.
 Get together with your management team and PR department and think about the situations that might trigger an issue for your company.
 Once you’ve got a list of possible problems, decide how you can respond if those scenarios become a reality.

-, Yum! faced a lawsuit that alleged their Taco Bell restaurant beef was only 35% real beef.
+For instance, in 2011, Yum! faced a lawsuit that alleged their Taco Bell restaurant beef was only 35% real beef.
 The company quickly responded with a list of the ingredients in their recipes and launched a multi-platform campaign to ensure that they could get their message out to as many people as possible.
 Taco Bell’s customers appreciated their transparency, and the speed of the response stopped the issue from destroying the brand’s credibility.